Thai monk faces online backlash over abortion stance | Entertainment

 Under the amendment to an existing law, an abortion after 12 weeks would be allowed only in certain conditions and would otherwise be punishable by up to six months in prison, or a fine of up to 10,000 baht ($334) or both.
 Phra Shine is an active user of social media and frequently posts about gender issues and sexual equality, and responds to questions and comments on how these relate to Buddhism.

+A video of him engaging in a discussion on abortion that was posted on Facebook received more than 300,000 views.
 In 2010, he wrote an opinion piece for a national magazine about the remains of more than 2,000 fetuses discovered by police at a Buddhist temple in Bangkok, calling for people to sympathise with women who undergo illegal abortions.
-"Women who have an abortion are suppressed by religious teachings in the same way that LGBT+ people are suppressed by the moral system," he said.

-"I see religion as being contradictory in that it wants people to reach nirvana, or the end of suffering, but why aren't people forgiven for committing sins instead of being berated, which will make them unhappy?"
-Despite embracing many elements of Western-style democracy, Thailand has included Buddhist teachings into laws, such as banning gambling and rules on alcohol consumption, said Khemthong Tonsakulrungruang, a law lecturer at Chulalongkorn University.

-"Morality has its own mechanisms for punishing those who commit sins, such as heaven and hell," said Khemthong, who has researched Thai law and religion.
-"Why are we so fixated on killing as a sin but not on the quality of life of a child?
-In this era, Buddhism cannot survive by seeing things in a simplistic way."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)